- Classes - Upcoming

 The MLS Program is a full member of the Association of Graduate Liberal Studies Programs, and faculty members who participate are encouraged to attend that organization’s annual meeting and/or submit papers to its journal Confluence.

-The students may receive program credit through MLS-designated courses or, as electives, any other courses offered at the graduate level in the College of Arts and Sciences.
-The program also allows for 9 hours outside the College
+The students may receive program credit through MLS-designated courses or, as electives, any other courses offered at the graduate level on the University main campus.

 Because most students do not have a background of adequate preparation for most graduate courses designed for discipline-oriented degree programs, and because the interdisciplinary nature of the MLS inquiry asks the students to see beyond the confines of any one discipline, the Program needs a wide range of courses specifically designed for interdisciplinary studies.